keithalpichi/unitconverter/README.md

 ![Stars](https://img.shields.io/github/stars/keithalpichi/unitconverter.svg?style=for-the-badge)

 Unitconverter is a library to convert units such as length, mass, volume, and more.

+If you need to convert inches to centimeters, centimeters to feet, kilograms to pounds, liters to quarts, or perform any other conversions then Unitconverter is the library for you.

+It is written in Typescript, compiled to Javascript, and thoroughly tested with Jest.

 ## Table of Contents